-In this article I will explain with an example, how to insert data from Excel sheet into SQL Server database table using SqlBulkCopy in C# and VB.Net.
+In this article I will explain with an example, how to import Excel file data into SQL Server database using SqlBulkCopy in ASP.Net using C# and VB.Net.

 Database